Jeremiah 3 – A Word to Backsliders

 a.
 Backsliding Israel has shown herself more righteous than treacherous Judah: This is a startling statement, considering how deeply the northern kingdom of Israel gave themselves to idols.
 Nevertheless, we can think of several reasons why Judah’s sin was even worse.

-· Judah had the example of Israel to learn from, and advantage that Israel did not have.
+· Judah had the example of Israel to learn from, an advantage that Israel did not have.

 · Judah was closer to the temple and center of true worship.

-· Judah had better and more spiritual kings than Israel had.
+· Judah had better and more spiritual kings than Israel.

 · Judah’s problem was treachery and the pretense of repentance; Israel was more honest in their sin.